Novakov/qemu-runner/README.md

 # QEMU Runner
-This project allows craetion of self-contained runner for QEMU with embedded command line arguments.
+This project allows creation of self-contained runner for QEMU with embedded command line arguments.
 Command line arguments are described in files called **layers**.
 They are simple INI files that can be combined together to express more complex command lines.

 ```shell
 > cat ./arm_virt.ini